gvwilson/sdxpy/src/persist/index.md

 ## Aliasing {: #persist-aliasing}

-Consider the two lines of code below, which created the data structure show in [%f persist-shared %].
+Consider the two lines of code below, which created the data structure shown in [%f persist-shared %].
 If we save this structure and then reload it using what we have built so far we will wind up duplicating the string `"shared"`.